Roxve/CrabLauncher/README.md

 ```
 cargo run run [profile name]
 ```
-(will make a new folder in current dir called "launcher")
+(Will make a new folder in the current dir called "launcher")